railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_warehouses.rst

 .. note::
    Note that the procurement does not require that you buy from a supplier.
-If the product has a :guilabel:`Supply method` ``Produce`` the scheduler will generate a Manufacturing order instead of a supplier order.
+If the product has a :guilabel:`Supply Method` ``Produce``, the scheduler will generate a Manufacturing order instead of a supplier order.

 You can also set multiple quantities in the minimum stock rules.
 If you set a multiple quantity of 3 the system will propose procurement of 15 pieces, and not the 13 it really needs.
-In this case it automatically rounds the quantity upwards.
+In this case, it automatically rounds the quantity upwards.

-In a minimum stock rule, when you indicate a warehouse it suggests a stock location by default in that warehouse.
+In a minimum stock rule, when you indicate a warehouse, it suggests a stock location by default in that warehouse.
 You can change that location by default when the scheduler completes, by location and not by warehouse.